siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/algorithms/for_each.cc:doubling}

-There is also a `ForLoop` variant that accepts integers as limits of the range directly:
+There is also a `ForLoop` variant that accepts integers as limits of the range:

     \\\inputlistingsnippet{../examples/algorithms/for_each.cc:loop_doubling}